-How to pay contractors using local bank transfers?
+How to pay international independent contractors using local bank transfers?

 Deel works with many local banks and payment processors to create a well-established local bank transfer network, which creates a system at an exceptionally low cost, at speeds that often approach real-time and high security.

 When paying out contractors, Deel will suggest the optimal route so contractors can receive their funds quickly and conveniently.
 Always choose a local bank transfer where possible.
 For some payment routes, local bank transfers are not available yet, and international SWIFT transfers will be available.